Mbongisenisimango/neural-network/README.md

-# neural-network
+Activity Description
-The code for this activity was written and executed in jupiter notebook.
-Although it is saved as a .py file i suggesst you run it on Jupiter notebook
+This activity involves code written and executed in Jupyter Notebook.
+Although the code is saved as a .py file, it is recommended to run it on Jupyter Notebook for optimal execution.

-#Libraries
+Requirements
-for the code to work fully you need to have the following installed in your machine:
+To ensure the code functions properly, please make sure the following libraries are installed on your machine:

-1. Python
+Python
-2. Tensorflow
-3. keras
-4. seaborn
+TensorFlow
+Keras
+Seaborn
-5. also you might also need to install the pip framework if that isnt yet installed in your pc, if its installed already try and check if its up to date.
+Additionally, you may need to install the pip framework if it is not already installed on your computer.
+If pip is already installed, please ensure it is up to date for the best results.